 Retired employees and spouses who return to work for a railroad or for their last pre-retirement nonrailroad employer must notify the RRB, regardless of earnings or age.

-A spouse benefit is subject to reductions not only for the spouse's earnings, but also for the earnings of the employee, regardless of whether the earnings are from service for the last pre-retirement nonrailroad employer or other post-retirement employment.
+A spouse annuity is subject to reductions not only for the spouse's earnings, but also for the earnings of the employee, regardless of whether the earnings are from service for the last pre-retirement nonrailroad employer or other post-retirement employment.

 A spouse annuity is not payable for any month in which the employee's annuity is not payable, or for any month in which the spouse, regardless of age, works for an employer covered under the Railroad Retirement Act.
 (A divorced spouse can receive an annuity even if the employee has not retired, provided they have been divorced for at least 2 years, the employee and former spouse are at least age 62, and the employee is fully insured under the Social Security Act using combined railroad and social security earnings.
-A court-ordered partition payment may be paid even if the employee is not entitled to an annuity provided that the employee has at least 10 years of railroad service, or 5 years after 1995, and both the employee and former spouse are 62.)
+A court-ordered partition payment may be paid even if the employee is not entitled to an annuity provided that the employee has at least 10 years of railroad service, or 5 years after 1995, and both the employee and former spouse are age 62.)

 Disability Work Restrictions

 If an annuity is based on disability, there are certain work restrictions that can affect payment, depending on the amount of earnings.
 The annuity is not payable for any month in which the disabled employee annuitant works for an employer covered under the Railroad Retirement Act.
 The annuity is not payable for any month in 2015 in which the disabled employee annuitant earns more than $850 in any employment or net self-employment, exclusive of disability-related work expenses.
 Withheld payments will be restored if earnings for the year are less than $10,625 after deduction of disability-related work expenses.
 Failure to report such earnings could involve a significant penalty charge.